Prometheus-X-association/edge-computing/docs/design-document.md

   - **R2.** BB-2 MUST be able to deploy (and start/stop/destroy) a Kubernetes cluster to Cloud Provider's infrastructure via IaaS offering
   - **R3.** BB-2 MUST be able to manage its Kubernetes cluster(s)
   - **R4.** BB-2 MIGHT have access to managed Kubernetes cluster of Cloud Provider
-  - **R5.** BB-2 MUST be able to configure CNI plugins of Kubernetes and Istio service mesh
+  - **R5.** BB-2 SHOULD be able to configure CNI plugins of Kubernetes and Istio service mesh

 ### Requirements related to data processing and assurance